thewoodfish/samaritan-db/README.md

 1. In the root folder, find the `config.ini` file.
 This file contains many information that enables the database to be constomized and run properly.
 Edit it only if you know what you're doing.
 1. Clear the `.data` directory in the root folder.
 This directory is the default path for disk data storage.
 1. (Optionally) edit the `Rocket.toml` file.
 This file contains configurations for the http networking aspect of the database e.g the tcp port address.
 1. Initialize the application that controls the database and owns the data.
-This is done with the `init_application` route.
+This is done with the `_auth` route.
 You'll see how to do that below.
 1. Compile and run
 1. Start making requests